ddsky/spoonacular-api-clients/perl/docs/DefaultApi.md

 );

 my $id = 716429; # double | The id of the recipe.
-my $include_nutrition = false; # boolean | Include nutrition data to the recipe information.
+my $include_nutrition = false; # boolean | Include nutrition data in the recipe information.
 Nutrition data is per serving.
 If you want the nutrition data for the entire recipe, just multiply by the number of servings.

 eval {
     my $result = $api_instance->get_recipe_information(id => $id, include_nutrition => $include_nutrition);